 See Mount Fuji From a private Onsen

 One of the most relaxing ways to see Mount Fuji is from an onsen bath.
+Imagine soaking while enjoying one of the best view of Mt Fuji!
 There are a few popular hot spring resort towns around the mountain; however, there are surprisingly few ryokans and public baths from where you can actually view the mountain while relaxing in the steaming hot water.
 Konansou and Fuji View Hotel both have excellent views of Mt.
 Fuji from their onsens.

 Mount Fuji From the Ski Slopes

 While skiing on Mt Fuji is not possible you can still ski with views of Mt Fuji.
 The Fujiten Snow Resort is located 12Km from Kawaguchiko interchange, the resort boasts an outstanding location, overlooking the majestic Mt.
 Fuji.
-There 4 lifts and 7 courses from beginner to more advanced.
+There are 4 lifts and 7 courses from beginner to more advanced.
 There is also a snow park that is equipped with various items popular with kids including a ‘Chibikko (kids) Island’.
 The resort is open from early December to late March.

 Enjoy Mount Fuji From shores of the Fuji Five Lakes

 Mt.Fuji is located in Yamanashi prefecture and there are a lot of tourist attractions and viewing spots.
 Fuji Five Lakes area which includes Lake Kawaguchi, Lake Yamanaka, Lake Sai, Lake Motosu and Shoji Shoji are all worth a visit, as all five lakes offer different views of Mt.Fuji.

 Learn about Mt Fuji at Fujisan World Heritage Center